IoanDraganAI/-/_posts/2018-10-20-Support-Vector-Machines.md

 ---
-title: "K Means Clustering"
+title: "Support Vector Machine for image classification"
 categories:
-  - DataProcessing
+  - ImageProcessing
 ---

 We will be analyzing the famous iris data set!